-How do you prepare for a natural labor and delivery?
+How do you prepare your body for a natural birth?

 (These habits will be beneficial to your health no matter where you decide to give birth!)